asharjahangir/DIT5411-asharjahangir/README.md

 This project implements an AI-powered Chinese character recognition system using deep learning with TensorFlow and OpenCV.
 The system is designed to recognize handwritten Chinese characters by training on a dataset of PNG images containing various Chinese characters.

+## Prerequisites
+- Install Python, Tensorflow, Numpy, Scikit-learn, OpenCV and MatPlotLib
+- Put all images into a folder and name the folder "sample images" in the same directory as the .py file

 ## Project Requirements

 ### Data Strategy